bennykurz/array-conf/doc/index.rst

 Similar to 'conf'-type, but the configuration entries will be repeat.
 Each entry should have a key for it.
 Every configuration-entry should have same structure.

+If keys are numeric, the entries will not be merged if same keys available.
+If on of the keys are not numeric, the entries with same key will be merged.

 Flexible or strict key handling
 ===============================